lazarosmits/copula-flow/README.md

 samples=samples+np.abs(np.min(samples)) # bring to positive values for NSF fitting
 ```

 The simulated joint observations can be visualized per pair in order to inspect how their joint distributions look like.
-The choice of Clayton copulas for entangling the variables leads to statistical dependencies with heavy tails which is where using copulas is advantageous over other methods.
+The choice of Clayton copulas for entangling the variables leads to statistical dependencies with heavy tails.
+In general, when one is presented with data that exhibit skewed distributions and concentration of probability mass in the tails, using copulas to describe multivariate dependencies is advantageous over other methods that focus on central tendencies.

 ```python
 # visualize samples per each pair to inspect joint distributions